-In August 2012 and February 2013, we filed registration statements with the SEC covering certain outstanding shares of our common stock and shares of our common stock underlying certain warrants held by some of our existing securityholders.
-Those registration statements initially became effective in September 2012 and March 2013, respectively, and amendments to those registration statements became effective in April 2013 and October 2013, respectively.
-As such, all of the shares of our common stock currently covered by those registration statements are freely transferable, unless held by an affiliate of ours.
-In addition to the shares of our common stock currently covered by those registration statements, as of October 31, 2013, approximately 37.7 million of our outstanding shares were freely transferable or could be publicly resold pursuant to Rule 144 under the Securities Act.
-Of those shares, approximately 7.1 million shares were held by our affiliates and approximately 30.6 million shares were held by non-affiliates of the company.
-In general, under Rule 144 as currently in effect, a person (or persons whose shares are aggregated) who has beneficially owned restricted securities for at least six months, including our affiliates, would be entitled to sell such securities, subject to the availability of current public information about the company.
+As of July 31, 2014, almost all of our outstanding shares were freely transferable or could be publicly resold pursuant to Rule 144 under the Securities Act of 1933, as amended, or the Securities Act.
+In general, under Rule 144 as currently in effect, a person (or persons whose shares are aggregated) who has beneficially owned restricted securities for at least six months, including our affiliates, would be entitled to sell such securities, subject to the availability of current public information about the Company.
 A person who has not been our affiliate at any time during the three months preceding a sale, and who has beneficially owned his shares for at least one year, would be entitled under Rule 144 to sell such shares without regard to any limitations under Rule 144.
 Under Rule 144, sales by our affiliates are subject to volume limitations, manner of sale provisions and notice requirements.
-Any substantial sale of common stock pursuant to the registration statements, Rule 144 or otherwise may have an adverse effect on the market price of our common stock by creating an excessive supply.
+Any substantial sale of shares of our common stock may have an adverse effect on the market price of our common stock by creating an excessive supply.
 Likewise, the availability for sale of substantial amounts of our common stock could reduce the prevailing market price.